Carmakers scramble to adapt to slowing Chinese demand

 Daimler said "reallocations due to market fluctuations are, to a certain degree, a normal process," and added in a statement Friday that the company "will closely monitor the developments of the Chinese market and the stock exchange in order to react quickly if necessary."

 A prolonged slowdown in vehicle demand could lead more manufacturers to export vehicles from China, said James Chao, Shanghai-based Asia-Pacific managing director at industry consultant IHS Automotive.
 General Motors Co is considering exporting Buicks from China.
-Other Chinese producers, such as steel makers, are already moving to step up exports to take advantage of the cheaper yuan.
+[ID: nL1N10T1F3] Other Chinese producers, such as steel makers, are already moving to step up exports to take advantage of the cheaper yuan.
+[ID: nNrm9wLZHp]